kosamad/little-explorers/README.md

 * [Coolers](https://coolors.co/) - to view the colour scheme.
 * [Canva](https://www.canva.com/) - to create the logo.
 * [Favicon](https://favicon.io/) - to generate the favicons for the page.
+* [Email.JS] (https://www.emailjs.com/) - to send and recieve emails.

 ## ?.
 Testing
 ## ?.
 Deployment
 ## ?.
 Credits

+* The email functionality was adapted from the Code Institute’s tutorial for EmailJS - Putting it all together > Sending Emails Using EmailJS > Sending Emails!

 ## Gitpod Reminders